Optimum Health Resource Laboratories

 The "Finger-Stick" Method

-Just as different labs have different qualities of tests, so do they have different specimen requirements.
+Just as different facilities have different qualities of tests, so do they have different specimen requirements.
 Some laboratories in the food intolerance industry require 1-3 full tubes of whole blood while others might require as little as less than 1cc of a blood specimen.

-Optimum Health Resource Laboratories has made the painstaking effort to create a collection kit for the IgG ELISA food intolerance "finger-stick" technology, which is now recognized internationally.
-Here is how it works:
+Better Control of Health made the painstaking effort to introduce to the USA the IgG ELISA food intolerance "finger-stick" technology in the late 1990's, which is now recognized internationally.

 Step # 1: